murajun1978/hygen-react-typescript/README.md

 # hygen-react-typescript
-> A Hygen template for React with TypeScript
+> A hygen template for React with TypeScript

 ## Requirement
 - [hygen](https://github.com/jondot/hygen)